CodeYourFuture/syllabus/docs/node/week-2/homework.md

 Next class we will be presenting a few of them in small groups to each other to recap what we learnt.

-NOTE: Slides (or presenting from computer) is NOT allowed.
+NOTE: Slides (or presenting from computer) are NOT allowed.

+## (Optional) Challenges

+You can find additional challenges to work on [here](https://github.com/CodeYourFuture/cyf-node-challenges) if you finish all of your homework.